ReginaGyimesi/user-journey-tracker/README.md

 A MERN stack (MongoDB, Express, React, Node.js) application with TypeScript that tracks and visualises user behaviours and journeys on a shopping platform.
 The system records key user events e.g. session start time, pages visited, purchase count, time spent on pages, and provides searchable insights for individual users.

+## Run locally

+To run the application locally from the source folder and in the terminal, use:

+`./start-dev.sh`

 ## Chosen tracks

 ### Database L2